 Simple Layer Cake with Vanilla Frosting

-This easy all-purpose yellow cake takes just a bit longer to make than one from a packaged mix, but is it ever worth it.
-An instant test-kitchen favorite, it is absolutely delicious and will rise to any occasion.
+This easy all-purpose yellow cake takes just a bit longer to make than one from a packaged mix, but it's worth it.

 - 1 stick unsalted butter, softened, plus more for cake pans and parchment